 Work with me

 Most products aren’t slow because the work is hard.
-They’re slow because of how many hands the work passes through.
+They’re slow because no one owns the whole thing.

 You give me a fuzzy ask.
 I give you back something you can click and try: working software, not a Figma file in a review queue or a wireframe you have to picture working.
-What you test is close to what ships, because the same person designed and built it.
-The “that’s not what I meant” gap mostly closes when it’s one person instead of a chain.
+What you test is close to what ships, because the design was done at the depth the build actually needs, and because I stay close to the decisions that shape it.

 A few things I’ve built recently.